Pranavkhade/PACKMAN/README.md

 ```
 ### Examples

-1. `python PPACKMAN.py 2.8 --pdbid 1prw 1prw.pdb`
+1. `python PPACKMAN.py --pdbid 1prw 2.8 1prw.pdb`
-First parameter 2.8 is the alpha value parameter which can be changed. for --pdbid, the first parameter is the PDB ID the user submits to download a corresponding PDB file and second is the name of the file you wish to save the downloaded PDB file.
+for --pdbid, the parameter is the PDB ID the user submits to download a corresponding PDB file.
+First positional parameter 2.8 is the alpha value parameter which can be changed. and second is the name of the file you wish to save the downloaded PDB file.

-2. `python PPACKMAN.py 2.8 --filename 1prw.pdb`
+2. `python PPACKMAN.py 2.8 1prw.pdb`
-First parameter 2.8 is the alpha value parameter which can be changed. for --filename, the parameter is location and name of the PDB file.
+First parameter 2.8 is the alpha value parameter which can be changed. second parameter is the parameter is location and name of the PDB file.